Saruntaey/devcamper/README.md

 # Devcamper API

-> Bakend API for DevCamper application, which is a bootcamp directory website
+> Bakend API for DevCamper application, which is a bootcamp directory website.

+>This project created by follow along udemy course <https://www.udemy.com/course/nodejs-api-masterclass/>

+> See migration to golang <https://github.com/Saruntaey/devcamper-go>

 ## Usage